-How to Deal with Co-Parenting Issues
+How to Deal With Co-Parenting Issues

 The Other Parent Dislikes You

 While it can be uncomfortable working with someone who doesn't like you, for the sake of your child, you and your partner in parenting must put your differences aside.
-Vow not to discuss the situations that have led to the change in feelings you have for one another, and focus only on your child.
+Vow not to discuss the situations that have led to the change in feelings you have for one another and focus only on your child.

-You Never Agree with the Co-Parent
+You Never Agree With Each Other

-Most people who plan to have a child together do so because they have common values, beliefs and interests.
-However, as time goes on, these ideals may change as a result of various experiences.
+Most people who plan to have a child together do so because they have common values, beliefs, and interests.
+However as time goes on, these ideals may change as a result of various experiences.
 If you and your co-parent have suddenly been bumping heads on important decisions concerning your child, you may have to do some of the following to resolve the issue: